 XBRL is an open standard for the electronic communication of business and financial data.
 XBRL is essentially a dictionary of “tags” that can be applied to each element in a financial statement.
 This tells standard software what the item represents and how it relates to other items in the report, much like giving all the facts in the report a unique barcode.

-In XBRL a number isn’t simply say 1,000,000.
+In XBRL a number isn’t simply said 1,000,000.
 In XBRL data the same number is understood as INR 1,000,000 is the sales of Company ‘X’ for the Indian segment of particular products for a particular quarter for a particular year.
-In other words descriptive items such as the currency, time period etc. become a part and parcel of the number itself.
+In other words, descriptive items such as the currency, time period, etc. become a part and parcel of the number itself.
 This approach allows users to compare the tags of one company between periods or even to compare the tags between companies.